daniyalq114/CITS3403-Project/README.md

 **Visual Analysis:**
 Charts and summaries display win/loss ratios, ELO fluctuations, move usage statistics, and more.

+**Technologies Used:**
+Frontend: HTML, CSS, Bootstrap, JavaScript
+Backend: Flask (for routing and processing)
+Database: SQLite (via SQLAlchemy)
+APIs and Parsing: Custom HTML parser for battle replay data Version Control: Git and GitHub for collaborative development

 ### Running the test site
 1. Navigate to the directory you'd like to store LugiAnalytics, for instance: